indigo-dc/jenkins-pipeline-library/docs/user/step_by_step/min_configuration.rst

    $ git checkout -b setup_jenkins-pipeline-library

-3. We will now create the following directory structure required by the library (as taken from section :ref:`Layout`):
+3. We will now create the following directory structure within the code repository, as required by the library (be sure to read :ref:`Layout` section):

    ::